custafo/-custafo/README.md

 :technologist: My name is Gustavo Pereira!

-I am a Computer Science student and a beginner in the dev world, trying my best tho.
+:bricks: I am a Computer Science student and a beginner in the dev world, trying my best tho.

 :hammer::memo:Currently I'm only used to Java, but I'm planning to go through C# and JavaScript.